Want to know what’s going on in the teen department at Dalton? Check out the new Teen Blog!

 Teen Advisory Group

 The library is forming a Teen Advisory Group (TAG).
 This is a fantastic opportunity for teens in 6th – 12th grade to come together and get volunteer/community service hours, win prizes, get work experience, plan and participate in programs, and generally have a good time.
-Interested teens should e-mail Betsy Powell at email@example.com, call her at (706) 876-1365 or message her on the Library’s Facebook Page.
+Interested teens should e-mail Katie Fries at firstname.lastname@example.org, call her at (706) 876-1364 or message her on the Library’s Facebook Page.

 There are fiction books that include popular series like the Hunger Games series by Suzanne Collins and The Mortal Instruments by Cassandra Clare.
 Fiction books are shelved by the last name of the author, but if you’re looking for a popular series, look for a magnetic label with the series name.